 Conversion is an industry term that means the potential customer takes the next step when interacting with your website and online business.
 This could be a form submission, signing up for your newsletter, or a phone call to your business.
 In the end, for most people, this is what it all comes down to – converting a potential customer viewing your website to an actual customer?
 If a website is not mobile-friendly there is an almost zero chance of anyone being able to interact with, not to mention purchase something on, your website.

 Skipping past the text-only era of websites… When people first started building websites they only had basic fixed-width layouts.
 This was because fluid width web design did not come into play many years later with the invention of styling techniques, referred to in later years as CSS.
 As CSS developed the W3C community developed something called a media query.
 First published in 2001 on W3C, a media query is a bit of code within the CSS that can change the website’s styling (for example the width of the website) based on the width of the device?that it is being viewed on.
 Fast forward to today and we can see how this tool is very useful when developing websites that will be viewed on everything from a TV to cell phone.
 Now all modern websites utilize media queries to display content differently at different device widths.

 Need Help With Mobile Design?

-CreativeAK can help transform your website from a static width site to site that utilizes all of the latest priciples of Responsive Web Design.
-We utilize mobile first design principles to ensure that potential customers always have the best user experience, no matter what desivce they are using to view your website.
+CreativeAK can help transform your website from a static width site into a website that utilizes all of the latest principles of Responsive Web Design.
+We utilize mobile-first design principles to ensure that potential customers always have the best user experience, no matter what device they are using to view your website.